All Women Are Doms All Men Are Subs

 - Not to mention Shuusuke's masochistic fantasies in later chapters (Though he'd probably be happy on either side of the kink as long as he gets to have sex somewhere along the way).

-- Seen in Mr. and Mrs. Smith when Jane is performing her hit on the arms dealer disguised as his dominatrix.
+- Seen in Mr. & Mrs. Smith when Jane is performing her hit on the arms dealer disguised as his dominatrix.

 - High Anxiety had Nurse Diesel as the dom and Dr. Montague as the sub.

-- In Payback, Lucy Lui's character is introduced dressed like a dominatrix, with a man tied up in the background
+- In Payback, Lucy Liu's character is introduced dressed like a dominatrix, with a man tied up in the background.

 - In The Man Who Knew Too Little Joanne Whalley is the female love interest with Bill Murray.
 They are on a romp through a spy situation that Bill thinks is a pretense set up for him by his brother as a birthday present, but of course its real and the spies are deadly.
 At one point in the chase Joanne passes through a hotel room where an older couple are trying out a BDSM scene with the man in the sub role, and the woman trying to flog him.
 Joanne stops her headlong flight long enough to give the old lady pointers on her grip on the whip.